yuchi-liu7/final_project/README.md

 ## How to Generate the Final Report

 First clone this repository to your local machine.
+Set up your working directory to point to the repository folder.

 1.**Install Required Packages**: If you haven’t installed the required packages, run the following command in R: